-Understanding the theory is one thing, however, businesses need to take the right actions to drive conversions through retargeting.
-Here are our 8 Retargeting techniques to use as a starting point.
+Understanding the theory is one thing, but we need to make the right actions to drive conversions – here are our 8 things to use as a starting point.

 This is a no-brainer really.
 You’re attempting to re-engage with a user that has viewed your website, interacted with your content, or is an existing customer.
 You must show your brand in the best possible way.
 That means your images need to stand out.
 Your call to action needs to be enticing and your choice of URL must be considered.
 Cramming your ad with everything you think could be relevant simply won’t work.